 How do I request my claim to be backdated?

 If you think you have 'good cause' for making a late claim, you should:

 - fill in a claim form for the period in question and supply all the evidence as soon as possible

 - write to us explaining why you believe your claim should be backdated

-You need to tell us the period you want it backdated for, and give full details of why your claim is late.
+You need to tell us the period you want it backdated for and give full details of why your claim was late.

 What happens next?